 Traffic/Popularity: High Traffic

 The Straits Times, launched on July 15, 1845, is an English-language newspaper based in Singapore.
 It has a print and online edition covering world news, East Asian news, Southeast Asian news, home news, sports news, financial news, and lifestyle.

 The Straits Times mainly focuses on events in Singapore and the region.
 The Straits Times is a member of two media networks – the Asia News Network and the Impact Journalism Day alliance of newspapers – and according to National Library Board, it has won multiple media awards.
 It is the most widely read newspaper in Singapore.

 Singapore Press Holdings currently owns The Straits Times, with revenue derived from advertising, classifieds, and subscription sales.

 Analysis / Bias

-The Straits Times, according to its WikiPage is sometimes referred to as “the mouthpiece” of the ruling party or at least “mostly pro-government” and “close to the government”.
-According to Human Rights Watch “The government’s Media Development Authority (MDA) compels online news websites covering domestic political issues to register under the Broadcasting Act.”
+The Straits Times, according to its WikiPage, is sometimes referred to as “the mouthpiece” of the ruling party or at least “mostly pro-government” and “close to the government.”
+According to Human Rights Watch, “The government’s Media Development Authority (MDA) compels online news websites covering domestic political issues to register under the Broadcasting Act.”
 The MDA removes anything it deems to be against “public interest, public order or national harmony” or to offend “good taste or decency.”
-In other words there is significant pro-state bias.
+In other words, there is significant pro-state bias.

-The Straits Times uses right-center bias in editorial pieces when reporting USA news and often sources to credible information.
+The Straits Times uses right-center bias in editorial pieces when reporting USA news and often sources credible information.